Farmith/D2RMIM/README.md

 Note: There is a "Dump RegKey" button still on the gui in this release, this is mostly for debug-purposes tho so don't worry about it, all it does is dump the web-keys for D2R into "dump.bin", nothing more nothing less.

-## TODO:

-*	Add more configuration options
-*	Find a faster way to "refresh" accounts